New to the violin? Not sure how often you should be practicing? Find out here with these violin practice tips from Brooklyn, NY teacher Julie P...

 The most effective practice routines include five or more days of practice each week.
 However, recreational violin players will probably enjoy a more relaxed practice schedule of three to four days a week.
 Practicing one or two days a week is not very effective because the brain needs more frequent reinforcement in order to retain the concepts and establish muscle memory.
 That being said, I have taught a number of adults who rarely practiced and yet still enjoyed our weekly lessons as a time where we would play simple songs and duets together.

-That being said, there are a number of other factors to consider when determining how much to practice: age, musical goals, musical commitments, non-musical commitments, and physical health.
+There are a number of other factors to consider when determining how much to practice: age, musical goals, musical commitments, non-musical commitments, and physical health.

 Since violins come in a range of sizes, children as young as two years old can start to learn the violin.
 Students of all ages need three or more practice sessions a week, especially when they are first starting out.